Purewa Cemetery: History

 In 1930, Purewa railway station was opened adjacent to the cemetery, later closing in 1947.

 The cemetery was run directly by the Auckland Anglican Diocesan Synod until 1937, when the Purewa Cemetery Trust Board was established.
 The members of the trust board are appointed by the Anglican Diocese of Auckland.

 In November 1957, the Purewa crematorium was opened, alongside the All Saints Chapel, a venue that can seat 208 people.
 This was followed be a second cremator in 1982 and the All Souls Chapel, a smaller space allowing for services of up to 56 people.
 By 2003, catering facilities had been added.

-In 2013, an ash-internment trail called the Walk of Memories was established in the cemetery, and in 2017 a mosaic walkway designed by artist Joy Bell was constructed, which focuses on the remembrance of newborn and stillborn babies who have died.
+In 2013, an ash-interment trail called the Walk of Memories was established in the cemetery, and in 2017 a mosaic walkway designed by artist Joy Bell was constructed, which focuses on the remembrance of newborn and stillborn babies who have died.

 By 2016, more than 50,000 burials and almost 90,000 cremations had been performed at Purewa.